 “Elizabeth’s extraordinary courage, incredible confidence, and willingness to take decisive action in the midst of an emergency saved her mother,” said Jane Christyson, CEO of Girl Scouts of North East Ohio (GSNEO).
 “At Girl Scouts, we strive to help girls develop the skills to improve their own lives and the world around them, and by putting her training into action, Elizabeth serves as a shining example for Girl Scouts everywhere as a testament to the highest principles of the Girl Scout Promise and Law.”

-Girl Scouts have been honored since 1913 for meritorious deeds that helped save lives.
+Girl Scouts have been honored since 1913 for meritorious deeds that have helped save lives.
 Training in health and safety is a part of the Girl Scout program.
-A Girl Scout, because of the Promise, Law, motto, and slogan to which she has subscribed, is expected to be resourceful, skilled, and competent – to have presence of mind and to be of service to others.
+A Girl Scout, because of the Promise and Law to which she has subscribed, is expected to be resourceful, skilled, and competent – to have presence of mind and to be of service to others.
 Each situation has many unique factors, and many things are taken into consideration for determining if an act is of unusual bravery beyond that which is expected of a Girl Scout.

 Since its inception, GSUSA has continued to award this honor to girls.
 From 1998-2020, GSUSA has bestowed this honor on more than 500 Girl Scouts and GSNEO has had the pleasure to recognize 12 of our very own girls with this national honor.
 Today, we add another Girl Scout to its ranks.